jackie-ho/car-repository/resources/04-workflow-and-dev-tools/WDI-terminal-navigating-the-file-system-lesson/readme.md

 ## UNIX permissions and Chmod - Intro (15 mins)

-> Note: Update the narrative to reflect your own OS.

 An OS is meant to serve many users, A user may correspond to a real-world person, but also a program that acts as a specific user.
 In my laptop OS, I am "Gerry" and with gerry goes a set of permissions and restrictions on all files and folders, But I can also act for some specific program as the user "www" which corresponds to the privileges necessary to operate the local web server.
 Every User on the OS has a User ID - the name "Gerry" or "www" is just an alias for a User ID.